Joako360/osm2city/doc/manual/generation.rst

 Working in Batch Mode
 =====================

 As described in chapter :ref:`Getting OpenStreetMap data <chapter-getting-data-label>` FlightGear works with tiles and scenery objects should not excessively cross tiles boundaries.
-So in order to cover most of Switzerland you need to run ``osm2city`` related programs for 4 degrees longitude and 2 degrees latitude.
+So in order to cover most of Switzerland you would need to run ``osm2city`` related programs for 4 degrees longitude and 2 degrees latitude.
 Given the geographic location of Switzerland there are 4 tiles per longitude and 8 tiles per latitude.
 I.e. a total of 4*2*4*8 = 256 tiles.
-In order to make this process a bit easier, you can use ``build_tiles.py`` which creates a set of shell scripts and a suitable directory structure.
+In order to make this process a bit easier, you can use ``build_tiles.py``, which creates a set of shell scripts and a suitable directory structure.

 The default work flow is based on the sub-chapters of :ref:`Preparation <chapter-preparation-label>`:

-#. :ref:`Run prepare_elev.py <chapter-run-prepare_elev-label>` depending on your chosen :ref:`Elevation Probing Mode <chapter-elev-modes-label>`.
 #.
 Adapt ``params.ini``.
 This will get copied to several subdirectories as part of the next process steps.
-Most importantly apapt the parameter ``PATH_TO_OUTPUT`` (in the example below "/home/fg_customscenery/CH_OSM").
+Most importantly adapt the parameter ``PATH_TO_OUTPUT`` (in the example below "/home/fg_customscenery/CH_OSM").
 The ``PREFIX`` and ``BOUNDARY_*`` parameters will automatically be updated.
 #. :ref:`Call build_tiles.py <chapter-build-tiles-label>`.
 This step creates sub-directories including a set of shell / command scripts.
 The top directory will be created in your ``WORKING_DIRECTORY`` and have the same name as the lon/lat area specified with argument ``-t``
 #.
 If needed adapt the params.ini files in the sub-directories if you need to change specific characteristics within one tile (e.g. parameters for building height etc.).
 In most situations this will not be needed.
 #.
 Call the generated scripts starting with ``download_xxxxx.sh``.
 Make sure you are still in the correct working directory, because path names are relative.
-#.
-Call ``tiles_xxxxx.sh`` depending on the chosen elevation probing mode
 #.
 Call ``osm2city_xxxxx.sh``, ``osm2pylons_xxxxx.sh`` etc. depending on your requirements.
 #. :ref:`Copy textures, effects and other data <chapter-copy-textures-label>`